German Sentence Structure

 Dativedem HundIndirect Object

-These roles are important to keep in mind, for this lesson:
+These roles are key for this lesson.

 Building BlockDescription